xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

   }

-Note, using the high resolution delay consumes an extra core.
+Note, using the high resolution delay consumes an extra logical core.

 High resolution delay task
 --------------------------
-The high resolution delay task, ``hires_delay()``, is capable to implementing delays with a resolution of up to 1.3 microseconds(384kHz).
-It implements 8 delays lines of length ``HIRES_MAX_DELAY``, which has a default of 32.
-The delay line length can be overridden by defining it in ``mic_array_conf.h``.
+The high resolution delay task, ``hires_delay()``, is capable of implementing delays with a resolution down to 1.3 microseconds(384kHz).
+It implements up to 16 delays lines of length ``HIRES_MAX_DELAY``, which has a default of 256.
+The delay line length can be overridden by redefining it in ``mic_array_conf.h``.
 Each delay line sample is clocked at the PDM clock rate divided by 8, that is, 384kHz for a 3.072MHz PDM clock and 352.8kHz for an PDM clock of 2.8224MHz.

 By setting a positive delay of N samples on a channel then an input sample will take N extra clocks to propagate to the decimators.
 Setting of the taps is done through the function ``hires_delay_set_taps()`` which will do an atomic update of all the active delay lines tap positions at once.
 The default delay on each channel is zero.

+See :ref:`section_api` for the API.

 Frames
 ------

-The four channel decimators (``pdm_rx()``) output frames of either *simple audio* or *complex audio* prepared for an FFT.
+The four channel decimators (``pdm_rx()``) output frames of either *simple audio* or *FFT ready audio* prepared for an FFT.
 The define ``MAX_FRAME_SIZE_LOG2`` (found in ``mic_array_conf.h``) should be used to allocate the arrays to store the frames.
 This means that all frames structures will allocate enough memory to allow for a frame size of two to the power of ``MAX_FRAME_SIZE_LOG2`` regardless of the size used in the ``decimator_config_common``.
 It is recommended that the ``frame_size_log2`` field of ``decimator_config_common`` is always set to ``MAX_FRAME_SIZE_LOG2``.
+Equally, the define ``MIC_ARRAY_NUM_MICS`` is used for allocating the memory for the frame structure.
+This must be set to a multiple of 4.

+All frame types contain a two dimensional ``data`` array.

 Simple audio
 ............

-If *simple audio* output is used (``index_bit_reversal`` is set to 0), then data is stored into eight arrays of length two to the power of ``MAX_FRAME_SIZE_LOG2`` where the first two to the power of ``frame_size_log_2`` entries contain valid data.
-The first index of the ``data`` element of ``frame_audio`` is used to address the microphone and the second index is used for the sample number with 0 being the oldest sample.
+If *simple audio* output is used (``index_bit_reversal`` is set to 0), then data is stored into arrays of length two to the power of ``MAX_FRAME_SIZE_LOG2`` where the first two to the power of ``frame_size_log_2`` entries contain valid data.
+The first index of the ``data`` element of ``frame_audio`` is used to address the channel and the second index is used for the sample number with zero being the oldest sample.

 Frames are initialised by the application by a call to ``decimator_init_audio_frame``.
 Pass it: